El Paso, Texas: Education

-El Paso is home to the University of Texas at El Paso, the largest public university in the region.
+El Paso is home to the University of Texas at El Paso, a Tier 1 doctoral research university and the largest public university in the region.
 UTEP was ranked as the 7th best university in Washington Monthly's 2013 National University Rankings, just behind Stanford and ahead of Harvard.
 Also, the university's School of Engineering is the nation's top producer of Hispanic engineers with M.S. and Ph.D. degrees.

 El Paso is also home to Texas Tech University Health Sciences Center at El Paso, Paul L. Foster School of Medicine, Texas Tech College of Architecture at El Paso, Brightwood College, Park University, Southwest University, Webster University and the University of Phoenix.
 Also due to its proximity, many El Paso students attend New Mexico State University where the school offers in-state tuition to El Paso County residents.

-The El Paso Community College serves most of the area as well as several technical schools and for profit schools.
+The El Paso Community College's boundary includes all of El Paso County.
+There are several technical schools and for profit schools.
 El Pasoans also have access to the Doña Ana Community College with campuses in Sunland Park, Anthony and Chaparral, New Mexico: This community college is a part of the New Mexico State University system.

-El Paso area students primarily attend public schools in four school districts, El Paso Independent School District, Ysleta Independent School District, Socorro Independent School District and Canutillo Independent School District, although there are nine independent school districts in the county.
+El Paso area students attend public schools in four school districts that cover portions of the city limits: El Paso Independent School District, Ysleta Independent School District, Socorro Independent School District and Canutillo Independent School District; there are nine independent school districts in the county.
 Numerous accredited private preparatory schools also serve El Paso students.
-These include various pre-high school religious (Christian, Catholic, Jewish) affiliates and Montessori schools, Cathedral High School, Loretto Academy, Father Yermo High School, Lydia Patterson Institute, Faith Christian Academy, El Paso Jewish Academy, Rose of Sharon Christian Academy, Zion Lutheran Day School and Radford School.
+These include various pre-high school religious (Christian, Jewish) affiliates and Montessori schools, Cathedral High School, Loretto Academy, Father Yermo High School, Lydia Patterson Institute, Faith Christian Academy, El Paso Jewish Academy, Rose of Sharon Christian Academy, Zion Lutheran Day School and Radford School.
 The University of El Paso offers the country's only bilingual M.F.A. creative writing program.

 El Paso is home to bi-national economic development groups; the Hub of Human Innovation and Technology Hub.
 The industry groups' tertiary vocational programs, give workforce training in automation, robotics and AI technology.